Educating the Adults of Tomorrow

 The Ledge Game Room

-The Ledge is proud of its inclusive environment, one that strives to accommodate every guest.
-In an effort to fully embrace inclusion and acceptance of all, we believe that:
+The Ledge is proud of its inclusive environment that strives to accommodate every guest.

 • Sign in on the check-in sheet